-Cumberland Lodge is celebrating 70 years as an educational foundation in 2017 and we have an exciting calendar of events and activities planned for the year ahead.
+Cumberland Lodge has been celebrating 70 years as an educational foundation in 2017.

 In 1947, in the aftermath of World War II, King George VI granted the use of Cumberland Lodge to a new kind of educational institution where young people could meet to explore the moral and spiritual issues of the day.
 The foundation was the vision of Ernestine Amy Buller, who had published Darkness over Germany in 1943, about her experiences of talking to people about the rise of Nazism in pre-war Germany.

 Today, we continue to challenge silo thinking and to provide a safe space for ‘unsafe’ discussions, to foster learning and critical thinking.
-In time for our 70th year we have reinvigorated our strategic mission to tackle the root causes and effects of social divisions, and to rearticulate Amy Buller’s original vision for current times, using Darkness over Germany as the basis for addressing some of the most pressing issues we face today.
+For our 70th year we have reinvigorated our strategic mission to tackle the root causes and effects of social divisions, and rearticulated Amy Buller’s original vision for current times, using Darkness over Germany as the basis for addressing some of the most pressing issues we face today.

-Our 70th anniversary celebrations will run alongside our regular programme of conferences, lectures, seminars and educational retreats and workshops this year.
+Our 70th anniversary celebrations in 2017 ran alongside our regular programme of conferences, lectures, seminars and educational retreats and workshops.
+They included:

-30 April 2017 - Live broadcast of Sunday Worship on BBC Radio 4 from Holy Trinity Church, Windsor.
-All are welcome.
-Doors will close at 7.55am for an 8.15am start.
+30 April 2017 - Live broadcast of Sunday Worship on BBC Radio 4, from Holy Trinity Church, Windsor.

-16 May 2017 - Launch of the new English edition of Darkness over Germany by our founder, E. Amy Buller, at St. Paul's Cathedral, with guest speakers including Dr Rowan Williams and Baroness Helena Kennedy.
-The event will start at 6.30pm and all are welcome.
-Free admission.
-A press release with details of the 2017 edition can be found here.
+16 May 2017 - Launch of the new English edition of Darkness over Germany by our founder, Amy Buller, at St. Paul's Cathedral (6.30pm-8pm).

-17 May 2017 - 'Open House Fortnight' talk on Darkness over Germany, by Ed Newell (Principal of Cumberland Lodge) and Professor Kurt Barling (University of Middlesex), at the University of Liverpool.
+17 May 2017 - 'Open House Fortnight' talk on Darkness over Germany, by Ed Newell (Principal of Cumberland Lodge) and Professor Kurt Barling (University of Middlesex), hosted by the University of Liverpool.